Get the reportMore

 Cloud-based applications can act as an attack vector for cybercriminals, and with the growing popularity of cloud-based deployment models, the risk is steadily increasing.
 CASB applications can be used to search files deployed within the cloud for malware and quarantine any malicious files before they can infect the IT infrastructure.

 IT organizations have a tremendous amount of flexibility when it comes to choosing which security policies should be implemented through CASB.
 Here are just three ways that a CASB can be used to create better access controls with respect to applications deployed in the cloud:

 Authentication - Authentication is a security feature whose goal is to establish the identity of the client or server that is accessing something or making a request.
-Organizations may have their own user authentication policies that can be applied to cloud-based applications using a Cloud Access Security Broker.
+Organizations may have their user authentication policies that can be applied to cloud-based applications using a CASB.

 Sumo Logic uses industry-leading technology, including machine learning and big data analysis, to support and maintain the security posture of your hybrid cloud environment.
 With threat detection and incident response capabilities, Sumo Logic delivers effective security controls that complement your CASB tool and help protect your IT infrastructure against cyber attacks.

 Reduce downtime and move from reactive to proactive monitoring.